Already started an application? Login here

 Mortgage payment assistance

-• (d) or military service.
+• (d) military service;

 This help is made possible through the Hardest Hit Fund.
-Indiana’s Hardest Hit Fund offers zero-interest loans of up to $30,000 to pay your mortgage while you re-establish yourself financially.
+Indiana’s Hardest Hit Fund offers forgivable zero-interest loans of up to $30,000 to pay your mortgage while you re-establish yourself financially.
 The loan may also be used to bring your mortgage payments current.

 Transition Assistance Program (TAP)

+For homeowners who cannot be assisted with mortgage payment assistance, transition assistance may be available.
 The purpose of this program is to prevent avoidable foreclosure and help stabilize neighborhoods by helping homeowners to achieve an orderly exit from their home.

 The following TAP assistance will be available: